michaelos02/VITE-GAS-Starter/README.md

 MIT — use freely for commercial or personal GAS projects!

----

 ```

----

-### ✅ Final Step

-Just replace:
-- `YOUR-USERNAME` with your GitHub username
-- `YOUR-REPO-NAME` with your starter template’s repo name

-Want me to prep this into an actual file you can commit?
+Let me know if you'd like me to convert this into a downloadable `.md` file or help you create a commit message for GitHub.
 ```